William Adams (samurai): Family

 Adams was recorded to have married Mary Hyn in the parish church of St Dunstan's, Stepney, on 20 August 1589.
 They had two children together, a son John and a daughter Deliverance.
 Mary died in 1620 at Gillingham in Kent.

 After settling in Japan, Adams married a Japanese woman, although there is no clear evidence of her name and background in either Japanese or European historical records.
-The family link to Magome is shown in Japanese historical accounts written in the 1800s, while the first known reference to the name "Oyuki" is from a fictional work in 1973, and earlier fictional accounts refer to Adams' wife by names such as Mary, Tsu, Bikuni, Tae, and Chrysanthemum.
+The family link to Magome is shown in Japanese historical accounts written in the 1800s, while the first known reference to the name "Oyuki" is from a fictional work in 1973, and earlier fictional accounts refer to Adams's wife by names such as Mary, Tsu, Bikuni, Tae, and Chrysanthemum.

 Adams and his Japanese wife had a son Joseph and a daughter Susanna.
 Some accounts describe Adams having other children with concubines or mistresses, but no such children were named in his will.

-By 1629, only two of Adams' shipmates from 1600 survived in Japan: Melchior van Santvoort and Vincent Romeyn lived quietly in Nagasaki.
+By 1629, only two of Adams's shipmates from 1600 survived in Japan: Melchior van Santvoort and Vincent Romeyn lived quietly in Nagasaki.

 In 1635, Hidetada's successor Tokugawa Iemitsu enforced the Sakoku Edict for Japan to be closed against foreign trading; both Joseph and Susanna disappear from historical records at that time.